Our solar system consists of eight planets which all orbit around our home star, the Sun.

 Neptune is the furthest planet from the Sun and it takes 165 years for Neptune to go once around the Sun.

 No space probes have ever visited Neptune or its partner Uranus but a fly-by was made by the space probe Voyager 2 in 1989.

-Do not forget to read our geography intro 'What is Geography'.
-There are some pretty awesome facts about geography for kids:
+Do not forget to read our geography intro and some basic geography facts on our page: 'What is Geography'.
+There are some pretty awesome facts and another fun quiz about geography for kids.